 - BCE Nexxia

+- Bell Aliant

 - Bell Canada

 - Bell Media

 - Bell Mobility

 - Bell Mobility Channels

 - Bell Technical Solutions

 - Expertech

 - Northwestel

 - The Source

-- Bell Aliant

-The table below reports Bell's scope 1, 2, and 3 emissions for the year ending December 31st, 2014.
+The table below reports Bell's scope 1, 2, and 3 emissions for the years ending December 31st, 2014 and December 31st, 2015.

-Scope Operational Boundary Total Emissions in tonnes of CO 2 e Scope 1 Direct emissions controlled by Bell includes accidental release of ozone depleting substances from cooling equipment, burning of fuel oil and natural gas in buildings, combustion of diesel for its telecommunication towers and transmission equipment, combustion of propane for its maintenance equipment and combustion of diesel and gasoline for its vehicle fleet and generators.
-140 162 Scope 2 Indirect emissions associated with energy corresponding to the production and transmission of electricity required by Bell's activities, in its buildings and other facilities.
-262 298 Scope 3 Other indirect emissions include business travel for Bell employees, including travel by air, rail, rented vehicles and personal vehicles.
-9 525 TOTAL 411 984
+Emissions in tonnes of CO 2 e Operational Boundary 2014 2015 Increase (decrease) Scope 1 Direct emissions controlled by Bell includes accidental release of ozone depleting substances from cooling equipment, burning of fuel oil and natural gas in buildings, combustion of diesel for its telecommunication towers and transmission equipment, combustion of propane for its maintenance equipment and combustion of diesel and gasoline for its vehicle fleet and generators.
+140,162 133,566 (5%) Scope 2 Indirect emissions associated with energy corresponding to the production and transmission of electricity required by Bell's activities, in its buildings and other facilities.
+262,298 221,662 (15%) Scope 3 Other indirect emissions include business travel for Bell employees, including travel by air, rail, rented vehicles and personal vehicles.
+9,525 8,522 (11%) Total 411,984 363,749 (12%)

-^{}Rounding of numbers may affect total figures presented
+Rounding of numbers may affect total figures presented